 Cholecystectomy, or gallbladder removal operation, can affect hormone levels in at least four ways.

 The gallbladder stores and secretes bile, essential for fat digestion and absorption.
-After cholecystectomy, bile production and secretion may be altered, affecting the body’s hormonal balance.
+After cholecystectomy, bile production and secretion may be altered, affecting the body’s hormonal balance and leading to digestive problems and even weight gain.
+Sometimes OTC weight loss supplements offer temporary relief.

 Inflammation is a frequent response to surgery and can affect hormone production and metabolism.
 Surgical removal of the gallbladder may result in temporary inflammation, affecting hormone levels.